First Era

 1E 20

-The oldest written record of the existence of the isle of Artaeum.
-It tells the tale of the Breton sage and author Voernet, traveling to Artaeum to meet Iachesis, the Ritemaster of the Psijic Order.
+The oldest written record of the isle of Artaeum.
+The sage Voernet is said to have traveled to Artaeum to meet Iachesis, the Ritemaster of the Psijic Order.

 1E 68

-The last ships from Atmora arrive in Tamriel.
-After this event, Atmora is reported uninhabitable.
+Two ships from Atmora, largely carrying corpses, land in Skyrim.
+After this event, Atmora is supposedly uninhabitable.

-Source: Pocket Guide to the Empire (3rd Edition): Skyrim.
+Source: Pocket Guide to the Empire 3rd Edition: Atmora

 Source: Skorm Snow-Strider's Journal